-In short, you pay the $1750 with OTC then the following happens:
+In short, you pay the flat rate with OTC (OptimalTerrainConsulting.com) then ALL the following happens:

 1. you fill out their extensive medical, personal, and family history (I recommend this asap so that they can figure out which labs you should get)